Product was successfully added to your shopping cart.

 The AvaCare Medical Scholarship recognizes those who are working to better the lives of our customers, students who are pursuing a degree in the medical field, with a prize of $1000 toward college tuition.
 This scholarship is awarded annually to one submission that tells about an inspiring act of kindness.

 AvaCare Medical judges will choose five to ten finalists, whose work will then be posted on our website.
-Voting will be open on our website and on social media, and the scholarship winner will be chosen based on a combination of judges’ scores and the number of votes.
+Voting will be open for a limited time on the scholarship page, after which the winner will be chosen by our judges based on multiple factors including, in part, the number of votes.

 Criteria for Application